 G’day!
 You’re probably assuming the Platypus Man is an Australian, in which case you’ve been had!

 The story of why I blog under the name of Platypus Man is told here.
 If you are crazy enough to be interested in my back-story, I wrote a couple of posts in May 2020 that offer glimpses of my past, and provide links to other relevant posts.
 Those posts are Liebster Award Part 1, and Liebster Award Part 2.
 Read and enjoy…or maybe not!

 This blog is very different from its road trip predecessors.
 It sets out to record the reflections of the Platypus Man in his 64th year and beyond, and pretentiously claims its remit to be life, the universe and everything.
 However the main focus is on UK wildlife and travel – much of it in and around my home county of Derbyshire – along with bits of history, social commentary and moans about the injustice of aging.
 There’s also lots of stuff about cats and folk music.
 I can guarantee a few laughs, and also the occasional rant.
-Some of it’s even quite well written!
+Some of it is even quite well written!

 I’m not so vain as to believe that more than a handful of people will ever read what I write.
-The value of this blog is entirely selfish, in that it is a vehicle that will drive me to continue thinking – and writing – at a time in my life when most things seem like too much trouble.
+The value of this blog is largely selfish, in that it is a vehicle that will drive me to continue thinking – and writing – at a time in my life when most things seem like too much trouble.
 Additionally, it offers a welcome opportunity to share comments and ideas with fellow bloggers whose outlook on life is similar to my own.
 Other than that, Now I’m 64 is entirely pointless.
 Which, I suppose, is the point.

 The Platypus Man, January 2020